SuperOfficeDocs/superoffice-docs/docs/api/netserver/preferences/preferences.md

 # Preferences

 The `PreferenceCache` stores information about what the user prefers.
-The aim of this is to make the application more user friendly.
+The aim of this is to make the application more user-friendly.
 For example, by adding default values for a document or appointment.

 Another aspect of this is that it may define how your application looks.
 For example, whether the calendar starts on Sunday or Monday.